mikenjuki/FluyoDemo/README.md

 Users should be able to:

-- Log in and start excercise
+- Log in and start exercise
 - Answer Questions and see if they are correct or not
-- Click on foreign word to see english translation
+- Click on a foreign word to see English translation

 ### Screenshots